arduino/docs-content/content/learn/01.starting-guide/00.getting-started-arduino/getting-started-arduino.md

 To learn more, you can explore the [Arduino Documentation](/) and the [Arduino Language Reference](https://www.arduino.cc/reference/en/), where you will discover thousands of detailed tutorials, examples, API entries and other resources.

 To purchase an Arduino board, visit the [Arduino Store](https://store.arduino.cc/).

+To download a version of the Arduino IDE, visit the [Arduino Software page]().